 We usually hold a number of Celebration Weeks during the year, so keep an eye on this page for the latest updates.

-Rates for December 2019 are based on two people sharing a room per night.
-Minimum stay 3 nights.
+Rates for September 2020 are for adults only and based on two people sharing a room for 7 nights.

 Or got a question?
 Contact us

-Rates for September 2020 are based on two people sharing a room for 7 nights.

 Rates for October 2020 are based on two people sharing a room for 7 nights.
 Interconnecting family rooms are available.

+Rates for September 2021 are for adults only and based on two people sharing a room for 7 nights.

 Rates for October 2021 are based on two people sharing a room for 7 nights.
 Interconnecting family rooms are available.

 Kids can stay in the super-equipped Bunk Room at the Great House which is full of toys, books and video games.
 We have cots, baby baths and other baby essentials available on request.
 Babysitting is provided at an additional cost.
 There are all of our usual activities however we can also arrange activities such as treasure hunts or beach Olympics.